Malice (Nakia Shauku): Nakia Shauku

-Nakia finally returned during a mission involving Everett K. Ross.
-When Ross is captured and tortured by the Hatut Zeraze (War Dogs), Nakia steps in to rescue him.
+When Everett K. Ross is captured and tortured by the Hatut Zeraze, Nakia steps in to rescue him.
 Despite this, she is still in exile from the Dora Milaje.
-Embittered and cast out, Nakia developed an arsenal of weapons, including an herb named the jufeiro that gives her power over men.
-But longtime use of the drug made her grossly ill.
-In a desperate attempt to lure the Black Panther to her before she dies, Nakia tracked down a long forgotten Dora Milaje weapon called the Mimic-27 which can change and morph its shape and form as well as create ability-duplicating doppelgangers.
-She left Hydro-Man in charge of the A.I.M base where she nicked it from in case her hated sisterhood ever caught up with her.
+Embittered and cast out, Nakia developed an arsenal of weapons, including an herb called jufeiro that gives her power over men.
+However, longtime use of the drug makes her severely ill.
+In a desperate attempt to lure Black Panther to her before she dies, Nakia tracks down the Mimic-27, a transforming weapon used by the Dora Milaje.

-Nakia eventually decided to send Mimic-27 after T'Challa's ex-wife, Ororo Munroe (aka Storm of the X-Men), but the weapon broke free of Nakia's control and attacked her, too.
-To stop it, the Dora Milaje needed Nakia's help, but she refused to act until she could see her king again.
-After meeting up with her beloved T'Challa, the Wakandan King requested she aid the Dora Milaje in stopping the now out of control doomsday weapon running amok in Harlem, Massachusetts.
-She and her former sisterhood would travel to an Astral Plane where the consciousness of said Living Vibranium weapon was housed.
-While the heroes of New York battled the rogue Mimic's self created doppelgängers, Nakia and the other Dora's battled its tainted sentience which had been poisoned by her own malignance.
-Nakia gained the strength of self to overcome her mirror reflection and finally quelled the mimic, but died in the process as it was also holding back the cancerous element ravaging her body.
-In honor for her sacrifice, she was taken back to Wakanda and given a proper burial with full honors by the Black Panther and his Adored Ones, Spider-Man, and the X-Men along with a cadre of Avengers.
+Nakia sends Mimic-27 after T'Challa's ex-wife, Ororo Munroe (aka Storm of the X-Men), but the weapon breaks free of Nakia's control and attacks her.
+The Dora Milaje request Nakia's aid in stopping the Mimic, but she refuses to act until she can see her king again.
+While the heroes of New York battle Mimic's doppelgängers, Nakia and the Dora Milaje battle the Mimic itself, which is tainted with Nakia's malignance.
+Nakia overcomes her mirror reflection and finally quells Mimic, but dies without Mimic to sustain her.
+Nakia is returned to Wakanda and given a proper burial, which is attended by Black Panther, Spider-Man, the X-Men, and the Avengers.

+Nakia Cabral

+Nakia Cabral, based on Lupita Nyong'o's MCU portrayal, was introduced in Black Panther vol. 7 as a defector from the Intergalactic Empire of Wakanda who becomes allied and romantically involved with the time-displaced T'Challa.
+After she sacrifices herself to save T'Challa's life, T'Challa erects a monument in her honour.

 Powers and abilities

-Due a magical ritual, Nakia possesses a superhuman level of strength, speed, agility, and accuracy.
-As a member of the Dora Milaje, Nakia is an expert hand-to-hand combatant.
-She uses a barbed blade and a projectile blade launcher.
+Due a magical ritual, both Nakias possesses a superhuman level of strength, speed, agility, and accuracy.
+As a member of the Dora Milaje, both Nakias are expert hand-to-hand combatant.
+Both use a barbed blade and a projectile blade launcher.

 Reception

 Critical response

-CinemaBlend included Nakia in their "5 Marvel Villains We'd Love To See In Black Panther 2" list.
-ComicBook.com included Nakia in their "7 Great Villains for Black Panther 2" list.
-Darby Harn of Screen Rant included Nakia in their "10 Best Black Panther Comics Characters Not In The MCU" list.
+Following the creation of Nakia Cabral, CinemaBlend included Nakia Shauku in their "5 Marvel Villains We'd Love To See In Black Panther 2" list, ComicBook.com included her in their "7 Great Villains for Black Panther 2" list, and Darby Harn of Screen Rant included her in their "10 Best Black Panther Comics Characters Not In The MCU" list.
 De'Angelo Epps of CBR.com ranked Nakia 9th in their "Marvel: Ranking Black Panther's Rogues Gallery" list.

 In other media

 Television

-Nakia makes a non-speaking cameo appearance in the Avengers: Earth's Mightiest Heroes episode "Welcome to Wakanda" as a member of the Dora Milaje.
+Nakia / Malice makes a non-speaking cameo appearance in the Avengers: Earth's Mightiest Heroes episode "Welcome to Wakanda" as a member of the Dora Milaje.